OT and Speech and ABA, Oh My!

 Between the meetings, the paperwork, and the appointments, the special education system can be very overwhelming.
-On top of that, there are strangers coming into your home (or you are going to a clinic to see the strangers) to help you and your child.
+In addition, there are strangers coming into your home (or you are going to a clinic to see the strangers) to help you and your child.
 But who are these people?
 What do they each do?
 What are their credentials?
-While our list might not include every single person you or your child might work with, it's a list of the most common service providers that you are likely to meet.
+Here at CTSC, we are dedicated to providing a comprehensive group of therapies in order to help your child grow and learn.

-A Developmental Interventionist is also known as an ECSE (Early Childhood Special Educator), and may be your child's classroom teacher or is like an in-home teacher if the therapy is at home.
-This person monitors and develops goals around your child's overall development to make sure he is meeting his developmental milestones.
-An ECSE may also help with behavior or sleeping issues, but that depends on the person's area of expertise or experience.
-Regulations vary by state, but in Colorado (where we are based), this person is required have an Early Childhood teaching certificate with a Special Education authorization.
+A Developmental Interventionist, also known as an ECSE (Early Childhood Special Educator), may be your child's classroom teacher or act as an in-home teacher if the therapy is located there.
+This person monitors and develops goals around your child's overall development to make sure they are meeting their developmental milestones.
+This includes cognitive skills, language and communication, social-emotional skills and behavior, gross and fine motor skills, and self-help skills.
+This person is required to have an Early Childhood teaching certificate with a Special Education authorization.